Uses Of Aluminum Sulfate

 The gooey substance helps dyes stick to the cloth fibers by making the dye water insoluble.

-In the past, aluminum sulfate was used in making paper, although synthetic agents have mostly replaced it.
-The aluminum sulfate helped to size the paper.
+In the past, manufacturers utilized aluminum sulfate in paper production, although synthetic agents have largely replaced it.
+Aluminum sulfate played a role in sizing the paper.

 The acid-free paper does not break down as fast as paper sized with acid.

 Aluminum sulfate is a compound used to make many products that people use daily, including the filtration of drinking water.

 Aluminum sulfate regeneration from surface water treatment waste in Cairo, Egypt